 Why, then, would anyone keep a personal website in 2021?
 Websites cost money to maintain.
 You have to design them yourself, or pay someone else to.
 Or you can buy and install a prefab template, and call it a day.
 Browsing around the web these days, it would appear that many website owners opt for the latter approach.
 (Which is fine, as long as the template you choose isn’t rife with user-hostile anti-patterns.)

-I experience far less engagement here on my little website than on, say, my Instagram feed.
+I experience far less engagement here on my “little website with argyle socks” than on, say, my Instagram feed.
 Sometimes I feel like I’m just writing this blog for myself.
 It’s an echo chamber of one.
-(I’m totally OK with this.)
+(I’m totally OK with this, by the way.)
 After I die and stop paying my bills, this website will eventually go away, unlike my social media posts, which will live on in perpetuity.
 (I’m not sure which will be better, not that I will care.)